 The board of directors of Exterran Holdings regularly reviews the various operations conducted by Exterran Holdings to ensure that resources are deployed and activities are pursued in the best interest of its shareholders.
 On November 17, 2014, Exterran Holdings announced that its board of directors had approved in principl a plan involving the pro rata distribution of all of our shares of common stock to Exterran Holdings' shareholders in a distribution intended to be tax-free to us and such shareholders for U.S. federal income tax purposes (other than with respect to any cash received in lieu of fractional shares).
 The spin-off is subject to, among other things, final approval by the Exterran Holdings board of directors and the conditions described below under "The Spin-Off-Spin-Off Conditions and Termination."
-We expect to complete the spin-off on or about

-2015.
-However, we cannot assure you that the spin-off will be completed on the anticipated timeline, or at all, or that the terms of the spin-off will not change.
+We expect to complete the spin-off on or about November 3, 2015.
+However, we cannot assure you that the spin-off will be completed on the anticipate timeline, or at all, or that the terms of the spin-off will not change.

 We are currently a wholly owned subsidiary of Exterran Holdings.
-Following the completion of the spin-off, we expect to own the assets and are obligated on the liabilities comprising Exterran Holdings' international services and global fabrication businesses.
+In connection with the spin-off, Exterran Holdings will change its name to "Archrock, Inc." Following the completion of the spin-off, we expect to own the assets and to be obligated on the liabilities comprising Exterran Holdings' international services and global fabrication businesses.

-Before the distribution date, we and Exterran Holdings will enter into agreements to define various post spin-off relationships between Exterran Holdings and us in various contexts.
-For example, we expect that the separation and distribution agreement we will enter into with Exterran Holdings will contain certain noncompetition provisions addressing restrictions for a limited period of time after the spin-off on our ability to provide contract operations services in the United States and on Exterran Holdings' ability to provide contract operations services outside of the United States and product sales to customers worldwide, subject to certain exceptions.
-In addition, we will enter into the transition services agreement under which we will provide Exterran Holdings with certain transition services on an interim basis.
-We and Exterran Holdings will also enter into a tax sharing agreement that will govern the respective rights, responsibilities and obligations of Exterran Holdings and us after the spin-off with respect to taxes, tax attributes, the preparation and filing of tax returns, the control of tax audits and other tax proceedings and assistance and cooperation in respect of tax matters.
-The tax sharing agreement will contain certain restrictions on our ability to take actions that coul cause the distribution to fail to qualify as tax-free.
-Moreover, we expect to enter into a supply agreement with Exterran Holdings and Exterran Partners on arm's length terms that, among other things, will set forth the terms under which we will provide Exterran Holdings and Exterran Partners with fabricated equipment.
-We also expect to enter into a services agreement with Exterran Holdings on arm's length terms that will set forth the terms under which Exterran Holdings will provide installation, start-up, commissioning and other services to us or to our customers on our behalf.
+On or before the distribution date, we and Archrock will enter into agreements to define various post-spin-off relationships between Archrock and us in various contexts.
+For example, we expect that the separation and distribution agreement we will enter into with Archrock will contain certain noncompetition provisions addressing restrictions for a limited period of time after the spin-off on our ability to provide contract operations services in the United States and on Archrock's abilit to provide contract operations services outside of the United States and product sales to customers worldwide, subject to certain exceptions.
+In addition, we will enter into the transition services agreement with Archrock under which the parties will provide one another with certain transition services on an interim basis.
+We and Archrock will also enter into a tax matters agreement that will govern the respective rights, responsibilities and obligations of Archrock and us after the spin-off with respect to taxes, tax attributes, the preparation and filing of tax returns, the control of tax audits and other tax proceedings and assistance and cooperation in respect of tax matters.
+The tax matters agreement will contain certain restrictions on our ability to take, or fail to take, actions that could cause the distribution to fail to qualify a tax-free.
+Moreover, we expect to enter into a supply agreement and related storage agreements with Archrock and Archrock Partners on arm's length terms that, amon other things, will set forth the terms under which we will provide Archrock and Archrock Partners with fabricated equipment.
+We also expect to enter into service agreements with Archrock on arm's length terms that will set forth the terms under which the parties will provide each other with installation, start-up, commissioning and other services.
 See "Risk Factors-Risks Relating to the Spin-Off."
-For more information regarding these agreements, see "Relationship with Exterran Holdings Afte
+For more information regarding these agreements, see "Relationship with Archrock After the Spin-Off-Agreements Between Archrock and Us"